oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/custom-model/custom-model.md

     * **Recall**: Fraction of images that were classified correctly with a label / images that should have been classified with that label, but were not.
     * **F1 Score**: Harmonic mean of precision and recall values.

-  Zooming out from our biomedical use case, AI Vision can automate time-consuming, attention-demanding tasks across many industries, such as:

-  - Scene monitoring
-  - Visual anomaly or fraud detection
-  - Quality inspection, scene monitoring
-  - Categorize a document as a predefined type such as resume, invoice, receipt, or tax form
-  - Information extraction
-  - Digital asset management, media indexing, inventory analytics
-  - Understanding handwritten, tilted, shaded, rotated text

 2. [Click to download](https://objectstorage.us-ashburn-1.oraclecloud.com/p/hah9GOfzzUI67R2a1X93shi9j1C7OFUFSqbfYtLDBe1waj5d6HL70RR26mkDCWWS/n/orasenatdpltintegration03/b/all-images-live-lab-ocw23/o/Biomedical_Image_Classification_Test_Data.zip) this 8 MB dataset to your local machine.
 This dataset contains a test set of coherent diffraction images of blood samples.
 As these images were not present in the training dataset, they were not used to train your Vision model, and will enable you to simulate the model serving process.

 3. Upload one image from the test dataset on your local machine to test the newly created model.